ephraimduncan/awesome-developer-dictionary/README.md

 - **NAT (Network Address Translation)**: a method of remapping an IP address space into another
 - **node**: a basic unit of a data structure, such as a linked list or tree data structure.
 - **NoSQL or NoSQL Databases**: NoSQL databases (aka "not only SQL") are non tabular, and store data differently than relational tables.
 A NoSQL database provides a mechanism for storage and retrieval of data that is modeled in means other than the tabular relations used in relational databases.
 NoSQL databases come in a variety of types based on their data model.
 The main types are document, key-value, wide-column, and graph.
+- **node.js**: NNode.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
 - **null**: a special data type which can have only one value: NULL.

 ## O